DylanB95/statespacer/README.md

   - Explanatory Variables in the Local Level + Slope
   - ARIMA
   - SARIMA
+  - Moreover, you can specify a component yourself\!

 These components can be used for both univariate, as multivariate models.
 The components can be combined in order to get more extensive